Construction work affecting access to the courts. Read more here.

 If you have any special needs, please contact the ACT Courts and Tribunal outlining your circumstances prior to attending court.

-Pre-hearing tours for people with language difficulties
+Pre-hearing tours for people with diverse language or communication needs

 Multicultural liaison officers and support services

-The key contacts areas that arrange interpreters for court proceedings can be found on our interpreter webpage.
+Information about arranging interpreters for court proceedings can be found on our interpreter webpage.

-Protection from Violence
+Protection from violence

-These include:
+These include

 Inclusive Practice at the Courts